-As the number of HNWIs rise, Melbourne prime property prices continue to show strength growing 5.4% in the year ending June 2018.
+As wealth creation continues, Melbourne prime property prices grew 1.8% in the year ending March 2019.
 Knight Frank considers prime property to be the most desirable and most expensive property in a given location, generally defined as the top 5% of each market by value.
 The other factor to consider is the global value proposition.
-In Melbourne, US\$1m can buy 94 sqm of prime property in June 2018 (in Sydney this is 50 sqm), while by global comparison, in Monaco 16 sqm can be purchased, 22 sqm in Hong Kong, 29 sqm in London and 30 sqm in New York.
+In Melbourne, at the end of 2018, US\$1m could buy 97 sqm of prime property, compared to 52 sqm in Sydney, while in Monaco, only 16 sqm could be purchased.
+At the same time, 22 sqm in Hong Kong and 31 sqm in both London and New York.